ceph/ceph/doc/releases/squid.rst

   'max_requests' option.
 Without this feature, and in the absence of manual deletion of old requests, the accumulation of requests in the array can lead to Out Of Memory (OOM) issues, resulting in the Manager crashing.
+* MGR: An OpTracker to help debug mgr module issues is now available.

 Monitoring
 ~~~~~~~~~~